ouspg/trytls/stubs/README.md

    file to be used.
 The bundle file should consists of PEM encoded certificates concatenated together.

-Depending on the TLS library used in stub, the library might use own CA certificate bundle bundled with library or use one delivered by operating system.
+Depending on the TLS library used in a stub, the library might use it's own CA certificate bundle or one delivered by the operating system or one delivered by the stub.

 ---